It's time for a bathroom purge to rid yourself of those old bits and bobs that have become dusty ‘ornaments' rather than regularly used essentials

 1. Sponges, back scrubbers and that old loofah

-We have time-poor mornings that don’t allow for a scrubbing session, plus we have special potions that do all the hard work for us, so if you’ve got numerous body brushes delegated to the windowsill it’s time for a chuck out!
+We have time-poor mornings that don’t allow for a scrubbing session, plus we have special potions that do all the hard work for us, so if you’ve got numerous body brushes delegated to the windowsill it’s time for a throw out!

 3. Multiple mirrors